8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 The **Holy Grail of Investing** says that asset classes have an environment in which they perform best.
 Consider a quad chart.
 The first column is an inflationary environment where the purchasing power of a currency reduces.
 The second column is a deflationary environment; purchasing power of the same currency increases.
 The top row is a growth environment.
 The bottom row is a compressing environment.
 What we want to do, according to this principle, is choose different asset classes that perform well in each environment and then set proportions to our comfort.
 In general, this means equities, bonds, gold, and something like commodities (or literally commodities).
 The key is that each asset class should have low- or negative-correlation with the others.

-The **simplicity principle** says we want to abide by the previous two principles while minimizing the number of securities and fees; simple.
+The **simplicity principle** says we want to minimize the number of securities and fees to balance preservation and return of capital; simple.

 ## Investing, speculating, and gambling aren’t the same

 I think it’ll be easier and more direct to take these in reverse order compared to the heading.

 I go to a casino (or a [Chuck E. Cheese](https://en.wikipedia.org/wiki/Chuck_E._Cheese)).
-I trade cash for tokens or chips.
+I trade cash for tokens or chips; I’ve lost money.
 I use those tokens or chips to participate in various games.
 As I play I win and lose tokens.
 If I win more tokens than I started with, the value of the asset I purchased (my pool of tokens) has gone up.
 If I lose tokens, the value of the asset I purchased has gone down.
 At the end of my time playing, I can exchange the tokens for cash.
 The majority of people who go to the casino leave with less cash; that’s what makes it gambling.

 In the case of carnival-like systems, such as Chuck E. Cheese, it’s pretty clever.
 I trade a dollar for [4 metal tokens](https://en.wikipedia.org/wiki/Chuck_E._Cheese#Video_arcade) that can only be spent at Chuck E. Cheese; metal feels more expensive than paper and I traded one paper thing for four metal things.
 I spend the tokens to play [skee-ball](https://www.skeeball.com).
 As I play, I earn paper tickets (feel less expensive than the tokens), however, I often receive a higher quantity of paper tickets compared to the number of tokens used to play the game (one token and I get eight tickets); I feel like I’m getting more for the exchange.
-I can trade those paper tickets in for a toy of some kind, which is usually worth less than the amount of cash it took for me to play the game.
+I can trade those paper tickets in for a toy of some kind, which usually cost less than the amount of cash it took for me to play the game.
 Further, I’m often left with one or two tickets, tokens, or both that can’t be converted directly to cash and might cause me to purchase more tokens to zero out.
 The activity and contrast of the trades makes it feel like I’m winning though and the concept of sunk cost can entice me to continue playing and losing monetary value in the exchange; it’s gambling.

-In the case of carnivals we’d likely call it spending money and not gambling because we’re usually not hoping for nor expecting a higher value return compared to the cash put in, which is different than how many feel about going to the casino or playing the lottery.
+In the case of carnivals we’d likely call it spending money and not gambling because we’re usually not hoping for, nor expecting, a higher value return compared to the cash put in, which is different than how many of us feel going to the casino or playing the lottery.

 Speculating is similar to gambling only the probability of a positive return on the cash spent is higher though uncertain.

 Cryptocurrencies, for example, as of this writing, could be considered speculative.
 The speculative nature comes in part because they are:

 1. highly volatile when it comes to fair market value,
-2. a newer technological implementation of the [same old concepts](https://www.investopedia.com/terms/c/community_currencies.asp) (like community currencies, casino chips, Chuck E. Cheese, and, yes, government-backed currencies), and
+2. a newer technological implementation of the [same old concepts](https://www.investopedia.com/terms/c/community_currencies.asp) (like community currencies, casino chips, Chuck E. Cheese, and, yes, government-backed currencies),
-3. the regulations for them and the service industry that’s emerged to support cryptocurrencies are also in flux.
+3. the regulations for them and the service industry that’s emerged to support cryptocurrencies are also in flux, and

-Further, the primary way to increase profit compared to the cash spent is based solely on someone else in the future being willing to pay more than you paid.
+4. the income generation is highly dependent on someone else being willing to pay more than you did (they don’t generate income as a result of the productive effort of others).

 Investing is similar to speculating only the probability of a positive return on the cash spent is higher than either speculating or gambling and, at least in terms of stocks and bonds, income is generated regularly.
 It’s not guaranteed you’ll earn income or the value will increase, we just have a history demonstrating a positive return; in the case of the New York Stock Exchange in the US, that history starts in 1792, however, tracking data took a minute and many datasets go back to around 1900.
 If you own a home and do not charge rent, not an investment (most likely a use asset).
-If you do charge rent, the house could be seen as an invested because income is generated.
-Having cash in an interest-bearing savings account is not an investment because the value (purchasing power) of the currency tends to decrease.
+If you do charge rent, the house could be seen as an investment because income is generated.
+Having cash in an interest-bearing savings account is not an investment because the value (purchasing power) of the currency (individual asset) tends to decrease.

 ### The 10 questions